hypermine-bc/hypersign-quickstart/README.md

 ## Further reading

-Complete registration and login flow of this application can be understood from [here](https://github.com/hypermine-bc/hypersign/blob/master/docs/registration_%26_login.md#registration).
+You can quickly take a glance at ["how does it work?"](https://github.com/hypermine-bc/hypersign/blob/master/docs/overview.md#how-does-it-work) and for understanding complete registration and login flow of this application you can visit [here](https://github.com/hypermine-bc/hypersign/blob/master/docs/registration_%26_login.md#registration).